scottmckuen/qoord/README.md

 ## Design
 ### Core: states and operators
 The base layer represents and manipulates program states using vectors of complex numbers, in the `StateVector` class.
-Each state is a vector of length $2^n$, where $n$ is the number of qubits in the system.
+Each state is a complex-valued vector of length $2^n$, where $n$ is the number of qubits in the system.
 This layer is primarily implementing mathematical operations.
 It doesn't know anything about the physical interpretation as quantum states and gates.

 The `StateVector` class is immutable, and all operations on it return a new `StateVector` instance.
 States can also be represented as a